LiuJi0Fen04/zk-book-prod/content/cp6 group-theory/en/group-theory.md

 Let’s work through the definitions

 - Multiplication of non-zero determinant matrices is closed because you cannot “leave the group” as the product will always have non-zero determinant.
-Matrix multiplication is associative.
+Matrix multiplication is associative $A(BC)=(AB)C$.
 - The identity element is the identity matrix (all zeros, except the main diagonal is one).
 - The inverse is simply the matrix inverse, and matrices with determinant of non-zero are invertible.

 ### 6. $n \times n$ matrices of zero determinant under multiplication are a not group
 Remember, a matrix with zero determinant cannot be inverted, so this set cannot have an inverse.
 In this case, we do not have an identity element because the identity matrix has determinant one.
 Since we have no identity element, this set and binary operator isn’t even a monoid, it’s a semigroup.

-### 7. The set of all polynomials of a fixed upper-bounded degree is a group under addition
+### 7. <u>The set of all polynomials of a fixed upper-bounded degree is a group under addition</u>

 If we say "all polynomials with real coefficients of degree at most 7 under addition" this is a valid group.